 Review Procedure Hearings under the Unfair Insurance Practices Act

-The following insureds have requested a hearing as authorized by section 8 of the Unfair Insurance Practices Act (40 P. S. § 1171.8) in connection with their companies' termination of the insureds' policies.
-The administrative hearings will be held in the Insurance Department's regional offices in Philadelphia, PA.
+The following insureds have requested a hearing as authorized by section 8 of the Unfair Insurance Practices Act (40 P. S. § 1171.8) in connection with their companies's termination of the insureds' policies.
+The administrative hearings will be held in the Insurance Department's regional offices in Harrisburg and Pittsburgh, PA.
 Failure by an appellant to appear at a scheduled hearing may result in dismissal with prejudice.

-The following hearings will be held in the Philadelphia Regional Office, Room 1701, State Office Building, 1400 Spring Garden Street, Philadelphia, PA 19130.
+The following hearing will be held in the Pittsburgh Regional Office, Room 304 State Office Building, 300 Liberty Avenue, Pittsburgh, PA 15222.

 Each party may appear with or without counsel and offer relevant testimony and/or other relevant evidence.
 Each party must bring documents, photographs, drawings, claims files, witnesses, and the like, necessary to support the party's case.
 A party intending to offer documents or photographs into evidence shall bring enough copies for the record and for each opposing party.